-- G. Scheduler: The supervisor or his authorized designee who prepares the work schedules for an office / unit as described in this Article. - H. Night work: That work performed by a rotating shift worker between six (6) p.m. and six (6) a.m. which entitles him/her to night pay under Part 550 of Title 5 of the CFR. - I. Rotational Cycle: The master cycle of days off and number of days on duty within an administrative workweek, and the sequence of shifts for BU employees in an office / unit. - J. Leave Planning Schedule: A six (6)-month depiction of the rotational cycle used to assist employees in scheduling their leave. - K. Scheduled Overtime: Authorized work, in addition to the basic workweek, which is part of the fixed schedule. - L. Unscheduled Overtime: Authorized work, in addition to the basic workweek, which is not part of the fixed schedule.
+- G. Scheduler: The supervisor or his authorized designee who prepares the work schedules for an office / unit as described in this Article. - H. Night work: That work performed by a rotating shift worker between six (6) p.m. and six (6) a.m. which entitles him/her to night pay under Part 550 of Title 5 of the CFR. - I. Rotational Cycle: The master cycle of days off and number of days on duty within an administrative workweek, and the sequence of shifts for BU employees in an office / unit. - J. Leave Planning Schedule: A six (6)-month depiction of the rotational cycle used to assist employees in scheduling their leave. - K. Scheduled Overtime: Authorized work, in addition to the basic workweek, which is scheduled prior to the start of the administrative workweek.
+Night differential pay is authorized for scheduled overtime between the hours of 6 p.m. to 6 a.m. - L. Unscheduled Overtime: Overtime work that is not part of an employee's regularly scheduled administrative workweek.